Coralesoft/Openwrt-Wireguard-Installer/README.md

-# OpenWrt WireGuard Interactive Installer
+# OpenWrt WireGuard Ineractive Installer

 An interactive shell script to quickly and safely configure a WireGuard VPN server on an OpenWrt router.